 Corner House is quite generous with the amuse bouche, with 5 different tit-bits to start the meal.

-A thin slice of peach separate the Bafun uni and Kristal caviar.
-The dressing is made from plum, ginger flower that gives it an acidic and sharp taste.
+A thin slice of peach separated the Bafun uni and Kristal caviar.
+The dressing was made from plum, ginger flower that gave it an acidic and sharp taste.

-Chopped Gillardeau No.4 oyster with thinly sliced Japanese cucumber and caviar is place in the shell with yuzu kosho (yuzu pepper).
+Chopped Gillardeau No.4 oyster with thinly sliced Japanese cucumber and Kristal caviar was placed in its shell with yuzu kosho (yuzu pepper).

 Then the creme fraiche granite is added.